-The Action Plan completes the plan by focusing on the implementation of the recommendations proposed in Lewisville Tomorrow.
+The Action Plan focuses on the implementation of the recommendations proposed in Lewisville Tomorrow.
 This chapter includes a complete list of all the policies from the document and provides guidance on how to implement each policy.
 The Action Plan is outlined into the following sections:

 - " Call to Action

-- " Action Plan

-- " Framework Plan Policies
+- " Connection to Upcoming Plans and Initiatives

-- " Featured Actions
+- " Strategy Board

 - " Conclusion